Dulce de Leche Guide

 It’s a safe, reliable way to make dulce de leche, but the texture tends to be a little lumpy and not as thick, since you can’t let it cook too long without risking scorching.
 It works well for general use, but it won’t always give you the ultra-smooth consistency you’d want for frosting or glaze.

-This method uses a sealed can of sweetened condensed milk simmered in a large pot or heavy-bottomed saucepan for several hours.
+This stove top method uses a sealed can of sweetened condensed milk simmered in a large pot or heavy-bottomed saucepan for several hours.
 The can must stay fully submerged the entire time, so you’ll need to check periodically and add hot water as needed.
 After cooking, let the can cool completely before handling or opening it.

 The result is a thick, dark, deeply flavored dulce de leche.
 The longer it simmers—typically anywhere from 2½ to 4 hours—the darker and firmer it becomes.
 As long as you keep the can fully covered with water and at a gentle simmer, this method produces a consistently rich, caramelized result.